Magestore/Bannerslider-Magento2/README.md

 <h2>Step 3: Install and verify the installation</h2>

--Install by Composer : You can install the module by Composer (If your server supports Composer).
+<strong>-Install by Composer :</strong> You can install the module by Composer (If your server supports Composer).
 Please go to the Magento folder and run the command:

-composer require magestore/module-bannerslider
+<strong>composer require magestore/module-bannerslider</strong>

--Install by uploading files:
+<strong>-Install by uploading files:</strong>

 You can download as "zip" file and unzip Banner Slider extension or clone this repository by the following commands: